Golf’s popularity is at an all-time high.

 Many folks falsely assume that most golfers have the physique of John Daly (no offense Big John, we all love you!).
 That couldn’t be further from the truth.
-Most players on the PGA Tour are fit as a fiddle.
+Most players on the PGA Tour are quite fit.

 Believe it or not, golf is good exercise.
 This is especially true if you walk the course instead of using a golf cart.
-According to a study by Golf Digest, the average golfer walks between two and six miles during an 18-hole round, depending on whether they choose to ride or walk.
+According to a study by Golf Digest, the average golfer walks between 2 to 6 miles during an 18-hole round, depending on whether they choose to ride or walk.

 All of that walking is a huge boost to the cardiovascular system.
 Several studies have shown that a person’s mortality risk severely decreases just by walking a few hours a week.
 One particular study at Edinburgh University showed that playing golf could extend a person’s life by as much as five years because of the positive impact it has on the heart and lungs!

 The golf swing itself works a variety of muscle groups.
 Completing a full golf swing works the legs, hips, glutes, shoulders, chest, and arms.
 It also works the lower back and oblique muscles to a larger degree.

 One of the simplest reasons for golf’s popularity is that it’s fun!
 Ask any new golfer who has recently caught the bug for the game and they’re likely to tell you that golf is so fun that it’s addictive.
 For most of us, life can get too serious at times, so golf is a great way to add some much-needed fun back into our lives.

 It’s almost impossible to describe just how much enjoyment a golfer gets by hitting a good approach shot near the pin or sinking a few putts.
 Or, how about striping a titanic drive right down the middle of the fairway?
 There’s just nothing like it!